 The camera has always been the hallmark of Google's Pixel family of phones - it's even in the name - and the same is true even of the relatively cheap Pixel 3a.
 It has the same rear 12-megapixel f/1.8 camera sensor as the flagship Pixel 3 and captures the same detailed and colourful images as its more expensive counterparts, and the front camera is also the same as the Pixel 3 - just without the extra wide-angle lens for fitting more people in your selfies.

 Where the Pixel 3a makes its budget cuts are areas you might not have even considered during your shopping around for a new phone.
 The Pixel 3a doesn't have wireless charging, for example - it's a very useful convenience feature, but if you're the kind of person that always plugs your phone in overnight then losing it won't matter to you.
 It doesn't have water resistance either - another useful feature, but if you're using this phone for anything short of documenting your kayaking holiday, it'll do the job very well.

-The best Google Pixel 3a Australian plans
+Google Pixel 3a plans

-The Google Pixel 3a camera
+Google Pixel 3a camera

 One of the biggest surprises around the launch of the Google Pixel 3a was the news that it would have effectively the same camera setup as the flagship Google Pixel 3 from late 2018, matching the camera setup of the phone that was widely considered to take the best photos of any smartphone on the market.
 Now, there are still a few small differences - there's no front-facing wide-angle lens for group selfies, and the phone doesn't have the Pixel Visual Core chip that speeds up processing time - but the experience of taking photos and the end result is essentially identical and equally impressive on the Pixel 3a as it is on its more expensive counterpart.